-- NOW OPEN!
-2019 Assembly of Didactic and Clinical Educators (formerly Assembly of School Faculty) Poster Application.
-General Poster Presentation - Due October 15
+- DEADLINE EXTENDED!
+NEW 2019 Assembly of Didactic and Clinical Educators (formerly Assembly of School Faculty) Poster Application.
+General Poster Presentation - Due November 1

 Whether you're interested in presenting your poster to your colleagues or singing your heart out in front of a live audience to help the Foundation raise funds, we have you covered.
 Attending our events is a great way to meet other SRNAs and get more involved.
 Please consider joining us:

 Monica Masemer, Student Trustee 2011 - 2013

 About the AANA Foundation

 The AANA Foundation's mission is to advance the science of anesthesia through education and research.
 Due to the generous financial support of our donors, the Foundation provides a variety of initiatives and events to SRNAs and CRNAs in addition to offering workshops attended by hundreds of individuals.
 Read more about our history and accomplishments.

 Research by SRNAs and CRNAs has been funded by the AANA Foundation, as well as private and governmental grants.
 Movement of nurse anesthesia educational programs into graduate educational frameworks has allowed students to graduate with the skills necessary for undertaking research and advancing the science of anesthesia.
 See the top studies funded by the Foundation.

 The Foundation operates thanks to the generosity of students and CRNAs.
 Check out our Fiscal Year 2019 Annual Report for a summary of program recipients and generous donors.

 If you're interested in making a donation check out the ways you can give.